JolleJolles/pirecorder/docs/1-setting-up-raspberry-pi.md

 You can test the camera quickly by entering the command `raspistill -t 0 -k` in a terminal window.
 To exit again, press `ctrl+c`.
 If you get an error message, then double check the cable is properly connected to the raspberry pi and the camera and try restarting.

+## Set the screen resolution

+For configuring and calibrating the camera and using the dynamic interfaces that come with pirecorder, a screen resolution of at least 800x600 is strongly recommended, and at least 1024x1024 is preferable.

+The resolution can be set with `raspi-config`: option `7 Advanced options`, then `A5 Resolution`.
+When changing the resolution a restart will be required.

 ## Setup python for working with the camera

 *pirecorder* uses Python, which comes pre-installed with Raspbian on any raspberry pi.
 However, we need to update some python development tools for the raspberry pi camera to work properly.
 To do this simply open a terminal window and enter: